johnben1986/pump.fun-sniper-bot/README.md

--Basic Sniper Bot-
+-Pump.fun Basic Sniper Bot-

 Function:
-1. Buy when new mint pumpfun meme token
+1. Buy a new mint pumpfun meme token
 2. Take profit by percentage
 3. Config slippage
 4. Config Amount of SOL to buy